ThatFatPat/CyberChallenge0x03/README.md

 | 0x0400b40 | 0x11 	| "wrong password! \x00" |

 ###### Note: \x00 is of course the null-terminator, and is calculated into length.

+Looking at the table, we can easily recognize the address as the "Please, enter a password : " string that greets us upon running the program.
+From this, it's also easy to make an educated guess about the function being passed the string, seeing as it prints it to the console.
+We now know it's probably either `printf` or `puts`, but we still can't be sure.

+Let's now take a look at the second address - `0x411064`:

+We know this address resides inside the Global Offset Table, which is a table storing address for position-independent code.
+For a detailed explanation on this section, please refer to [this](https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html) lovely blog post.